 There are some chronographs whose dial is designed specifically to facilitate readings of elapsed time.
 On the other hand there are a few in which the dial makes it difficult or impossible to measure a span of time.
 The chronograph function becomes a purely decorative motif, and the pushers a sort of anti-stress game.
 All mechanical watches are something of a contradiction, because they are far more expensive than quartz watches and far less accurate.
 But it’s in the area of chronograph watches that this contrast reaches its height.
 No criticism is intended, they’re all beautiful machines.No specific order.
-This page will be progressively updated.
+Published on 1 December 2016, updated 18 November 2017.

 1. Panerai Luminor 1950 Oracle Team USA 3 Days Chrono Flyback Automatic Ceramica 44 mm PAM00725

 This flyback chronograph is one of the three official watches that Panerai have launched for the 2017 America’s Cup.
 It was my intention to include this watch in a post about the best regatta countdown watches, because for a regatta, the ideal watch is a flyback chronograph so that at each time signal you restart the chronograph using the flyback function, progressively eliminating any error caused by starting the chronograph late the first time.
 So you can once again restart the chronograph to perfection at the crucial one-minute signal before the start, and all you have to do is watch the seconds hand and count down the seconds as the chronograph seconds hand approaches zero.
 But all this is dashed because Panerai have interrupted the seconds/minutes scale with the giant 12 and 6 numerals.
 With all its sophisticated engineering, column wheel and vertical clutch, it’s never going to be precise for a countdown because the crucial last two seconds before the seconds hand reaches zero are bereft of a scale.
 The fractional seconds scale is also interrupted by the hour batons.
 Read more here.